Ten-Cent Beer Night: Problems from the beginning

-Some fans brought firecrackers to the game which they set off in the stands or lit and threw onto the playing field.
+Some fans brought firecrackers to the game, which they set off in the stands or lit and threw onto the playing field.
 As the game progressed, more fans ran onto the field and disrupted play.
 Rangers first baseman Mike Hargrove was pelted with hot dogs and spat at, and at one point was nearly struck by an empty gallon jug of Thunderbird.

 The Rangers argued a call in which Lee was called safe in a close play at third base, spiking Jenkins with his cleats in the process and forcing him to leave the game.
 The Rangers' angry response to this play provoked an enraged outburst from Cleveland fans, who again began throwing objects onto the field.
 A fan also threw lighted firecrackers into the Rangers' bullpen.
-The clouds of firecracker and marijuana smoke further contributed to the unsettling mood.
+Clouds of firecracker and marijuana smoke further contributed to the unsettling mood.

 By the seventh inning, families and those fans who remained sober had mostly left the ballpark, and the remaining crowd became increasingly intoxicated and belligerent.
 As sportswriter Paul Jackson described in a 2008 article on the event:

 Early on, the demand for beer surpassed the Indians' capacity to ferry it to concession stands, and a luminary, perhaps the same person who suggested the promotion in the first place, decided to allow fans to line up behind the outfield fences and have their cups filled directly from Stroh's company trucks.
 The promotion achieved critical mass at that moment, as weaving, hooting queues of people refilled via industrial spigot.

 In the bottom of the ninth, the Indians managed to rally, tying the game 5–5, and had Rusty Torres on second base representing the potential winning run.
 However, with a rowdy crowd that had been drinking heavily for nine innings, the situation finally boiled over.